Indoqa/logspace/tips-for-custom-agents.md

 title: Tips for custom Agents
 ---

-# Tips for custom Agents
+# Tips for Custom Agents

 An *Event* can carry as many or as few *EventProperties* as desired.<br/>
 There is no schema and if some of your *Events* are missing some *EventProperties*, Logspace will not complain.